Troubleshooting Outlook 2016

 Once again, the fix for Outlook HTML emails is to use tables instead.
 We have seen this with a few other elements, but the <div> situation is the most common problem.

-When specifying fonts in email marketing, developers use font stacks to list the preferred typefaces that the client should render.
-The problem is, If you include a custom font at the top of your font stack, Outlook will ignore all of your fallback fonts and instead display Times New Roman.
-(Not cool, Outlook!)
+Further to this, if you include a custom font at the top of your font stack, Outlook will ignore all of your fallback fonts and instead display Times New Roman.
+(Thanks, Outlook!)

 • Fix 1: Replace the stack using attribute selectors.